CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

-# Exercise 3: View the GitHub Copilot tab with multiple suggestions
+# Lab 3.2: View the GitHub Copilot tab with multiple suggestions

-Duration: 20 minutes
+Duration: 30 minutes

 While GitHub Copilot offers suggestions for numerous languages and a variety of frameworks, it excels when it comes to Python, JavaScript, TypeScript, Ruby, Go, C#, and C++.
 The Copilot can also assist in query generation for databases.

-In this exercise, you will have the opportunity to explore and apply the use of Python in conjunction with Copilot, and you will do so with the benefit of receiving multiple suggestions.
+In this lab, you will have the opportunity to explore and apply the use of Python in conjunction with Copilot, and you will do so with the benefit of receiving multiple suggestions.

 >**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in gray text.
 Following are the examples of what you'll most likely see in this exercise, but the exact suggestion may vary.